 On May 28, 2020, Netlist filed a complaint against Samsung in the U.S. District Court for the Central District of California for Samsung's breach of the parties' Joint Development and License Agreement ("JDLA").
 On July 22, 2020, Netlist amended its complaint to seek a declaratory judgment that it properly terminated the JDLA in light of Samsung's material breaches.
 On October 14, 2021, the Court entered summary judgment in Netlist's favor and confirmed Netlist properly terminated the JDLA as of July 15, 2020.
-On February 15, 2022, the Court entered a final judgment in favor of

-Netlist on each of its three claims and confirmed conclusively that the licenses granted by Netlist under the JDLA were terminated.
+On February 15, 2022, the Court entered a final judgment in favor of Netlist on each of its three claims and confirmed conclusively that the licenses granted by Netlist under the JDLA were terminated.
 On February 25, 2022, Samsung filed a Notice of Appeal, and the Federal Court of Appeals for the Ninth Circuit Court of Appeals issued a Time Schedule Order on February 28, 2022.
 On August 4, 2022, Netlist filed a cross-appeal seeking the Appeal Court's reconsideration of the District Court's finding that the fees Netlist paid to PwC were consequential damages, rather than recoverable general damages.
-The parties have completed briefing on the appeal and cross-appeal.
-As of the reporting date, the Ninth Circuit Court of Appeals set a date for oral argument on June 9, 2023 at 9:30 A.M.
-PT, in Courtroom 1 of the Court's Pasadena, CA Courthouse.
+On June 8, 2023, the Ninth Circuit Court of Appeals heard oral arguments from both parties on the matter following completion of all briefing.
+As of the reporting date, the Ninth Circuit Court of Appeals has not yet entered its Order on the matter.

 On October 15, 2021, Samsung initiated a declaratory judgement action against Netlist in the DDE (Samsung Elecs.
 Co., Ltd., et. al. v.
 Netlist, Inc., Case No. 1:21-cv-01453-RGA), where it requested in relevant part that the DDE declare that Samsung does not infringe Netlist's U.S. Patent Nos.
 9,858,218 (the "'218 Patent"), 10,217,523 (the "'523 Patent"), 10,474,595 (the "'595 Patent"), and the '506, '339, '912 and '918 Patents, while later seeking leave to add the '054 Patent (issued Jan.
 25, 2022) to its action.
 On August 1, 2022, Hon.
 Judge Andrews dismissed all of Samsung's counts related to Netlist's '912, '506, '339, and '918 Patents, and denied Samsung's request to bring its '054 claims in Delaware.
-On September 12, 2022, Netlist amended its Counterclaims to include counterclaims tying Google, LLC and Alphabet, Inc. to the action.
-On November 15, 2022, Google, LLC and Alphabet, Inc. responded to Netlist's Counterclaims by filing a Motion to Dismiss or alternatively to Sever and Stay the counterclaims.
-As of the reporting date, the Court has set the oral argument date for Google's Motion to Dismiss or alternatively, Sever and Stay and Dismiss Willfulness and Indirect Infringement Allegations as May 22, 2023 at 2:00 P.M.
-ET before Judge Jennifer L. Hall.
-Further, the Court set the Claim Construction hearing for October 20, 2023, and the beginning of the Jury Trial on February 3, 2025.
+On September 12, 2022, Netlist amended its Counterclaims to include counterclaims tying Google, LLC and Alphabet, Inc. (jointly "Google") to the action.
+On November 15, 2022, Google responded to Netlist's Counterclaims by filing a Motion to Dismiss or alternatively to Sever and Stay the counterclaims.
+On May 22, 2023, the Court heard oral arguments on Google's Motion to Dismiss or alternatively, Sever and Stay and Dismiss Willfulness and Indirect Infringement Allegations.
+As of the reporting date, the Court has not entered an Order on Google's motion, the Claim Construction hearing is still set for October 20, 2023, and the Jury Trial is still scheduled to begin on February 3, 2025.

-On November 19, 2021, Samsung filed IPR requests contesting the validity of U.S. Patent Nos.
-9,858,218 (the "'218 Patent"), 10,474,595 (the "'595 Patent"), and 10,217,523 (the "'523 Patent").
-Netlist filed its initial responses to Samsung's petitions on February 18, 2022, contesting the institution of any IPR on the grounds propounded.
-As of the reporting date, oral arguments were heard for the '523 IPR (February 1, 2023), and the '218 Patent and '595 Patent IPRs (February 15, 2023).
-As of the reporting date, the PTAB has issued a final written decision finding all of the claims of the '523 Patent valid and patentable, while finding all of the claims of the '218 Patent unpatentable.
-The PTAB has not yet entered its final written decision regarding the '595 Patent, which is due May 15, 2023.
+On November 19, 2021, Samsung filed IPR requests contesting the validity of the '218, the '595, and the '523 Patents.
+Netlist filed its initial responses to Samsung's IPR petitions on February 18, 2022, contesting the institution of any IPR on the grounds propounded.
+As of the reporting date, the PTAB issued a final written decision finding all of the claims of the '523 Patent valid and patentable, while finding all of the claims of the '218 and '595 Patents unpatentable.